Impact

 Risk and Exploitability

-The CVSS metric is 10.0, indicating maximum severity; the EPSS score is below 1%, suggesting low exploitation probability, yet the flaw is not listed in the KEV catalog.
+The CVSS metric is 10.0, indicating maximum severity; the EPSS score is 2%, suggesting low exploitation probability, yet the flaw is not listed in the KEV catalog.
 Attackers require a valid user account on the project and can trigger the flaw by submitting a specially crafted traceroute destination.
-With successful exploitation, attackers gain unrestricted command execution on the Probe server, enabling data exfiltration, tampering, or service disruption.
+If the attack succeeds, the vulnerability allows execution of arbitrary system commands on the Probe server, which could affect confidentiality, integrity, and availability; the exact scope of impact is not stated in the advisory.

 OpenCVE Enrichment